Fuel

 OnTransfer Handler

-You can also track assets changes by using FuelAssetProcessor, you can filter it by from, to, or assetsId, all or them could be single element or a list.
-Then the handler will be taking FuelTransfer which represent all assets transfers (not limited by the filter) in the transactions that satisfied the filter.
+You can also track asset changes by using FuelAssetProcessor.
+You can filter by from, to, or assetId, all of which can be a single element or a list.
+The handler will then receive a FuelTransfer object, which represents all asset transfers (not limited by the filter) in the transactions that satisfy the filter.

 import { BaseAssetId } from '@fuel-ts/address/configs'